TDF-PL/TAKWatch-IQ/README.md

 - Receiving waypoints from ATAK (persisted on the watch)
 - Receiving markers from ATAK (not persisted on the watch)
 - Triggering Emergency alert from watch (when SELECT button clicked 5 times quickly)
-- Synchronizing visible map area on the watch with visible map area in ATAK
 - Creating vectors to markers
 - Sending routes from ATAK to watch